Dentifrice – toothpaste or toothpowder whichever, it is basically an abrasive to clean and polish the teeth.

 Bits of plastic get stuck in your gums!
 But I strongly reccomend that you read her excellent article in full and then consider using a different dentifrice.

-bicarbonate of soda – this is pretty good for teeth and can be used neat.
+bicarbonate of soda – can be used neat.
+Also ugh!!!

 “Sodium bicarbonate (baking soda), a product used for many years by itself or in combination with other ingredients has several excellent properties.
 As a soft crystalline substance that dissolves readily, it has a mild abrasive potential.
 In solution it will kill on contact all of the motile microorganisms associated with periodontal infections, e.g. spirochetes, motile rods, etc. It will also kill other disease related bacteria.
 It will also neutralize and detoxify the bacterial acids and toxins that form in plaques (bacterial biofilms). ” for more got to mizar